trumbitta/williamghelfi/_posts/2015-10-17-github-featured-repository.markdown

 And they are a developer.

 Next thing you know is you are staring at their GitHub profile, lost in dozens – and dozens – of repositories.
-And there you linger, wandering how many of them are just quick experiments, and where the real gems are.
+And there you linger, wondering how many of them are just quick experiments, and where the real gems are.

 Where is that one repository this amazing developer is tenderly proud of?